brt427/cameraAI/README.md

 # CameraAI

-A real-time computer vision system that tracks table occupancy in restaurants using CCTV footage, developed during a hackathon by a software engineer intern on the capital team.
+A novel, real-time computer vision powered analytics engine that ingests live CCTV footage.
+Developed by Blake Thomas in August 2025.
+At this time, I am not making the source code public.

 ## Overview